RoboRescueUMA/roborescueuma.github.io/content/en/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Coordinadores
+  - Coordinators
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Antonio J. Muñoz is coordinator of the RoboRescue UMA student robotics group at the University of Málaga.
+His interests include rescue robotics, automation and model-based development workflows for robotics.

+translationKey: admin

+# TODO: Refine English bio with more detail if desired.